 Available to: 2nd and 3rd year students

 Course: Lawyering Skills Survey (3 cr., graded, Fall, Spring & Summer).
 This course teaches the theory and practice of interviewing and counseling (through readings, demonstrations, role-playing, and videotaped exercises) and introduces the problem-solving strategies of negotiation and advocacy.
-The class also serves as a forum for students to reflect upon their live clinic experiences.
+The class also serves as a forum for students to reflect upon their externship experiences.
 Grades are based upon videotaped performances and short reflective writing.
 Lawyering Skills Survey should be taken concurrently with the placement or before the placement.
 Meets Experiential Requirement for graduation.

 Placements (2 – 5 cr., P/F, Fall, Spring, & Summer): Students will apply and develop lawyering skills in representing their own clients at public interest law offices and with pro bono attorneys.
 They interview and advise clients, develop strategies, and negotiate and advocate on their clients’ behalf in administrative & court hearings.
 Placements include:

 - Utah Legal Services— Landlord-tenant, public benefits (SSI/SSDI), consumer, elderly, expungement, farm-workers, and family law.

 - Legal Aid Society of Salt Lake —Family law: Includes divorce, custody, and domestic violence.

 - Disability Law Center— Address legal problems arising from a client’s disability, e.g. institutional treatment discrimination, education.